Actively Recruiting

 • Severe coagulopathy

-• Poor general health including severe heart, liver, kidney, or other major organ dysfunction
+• Poor general health including severe cardiac, liver, kidney, or major organ dysfunction

 • Substernal goiter or thyroid largely in retrosternal space (relative contraindication)